aleafarrel-id/alea-aircursor/README.md

 ---

 ### Or you can download the single executable file (for Linux and .exe for Windows) from the latest available [RELEASE](https://github.com/aleafarrel-id/alea-aircursor/releases/)

+> ⚠️ This application is designed to run optimally with X11 (X.Org) display server.
+While it may function on Wayland, you might experience unexpected behavior or reduced performance.

 ---